Congratulations,You’ve Published your Book!

 To make a difference, money must be spent.
 We are living in wicked hard times that require wicked smart solutions.
 Whatever we do, we must learn to have a sense of humor and not take ourselves too seriously.
 I’m not one who travels around with jokes in my head, but I think you will appreciate the following, “How many publishers does it take to screw in a light bulb?

 Three.
 One to screw it in.
 Two to hold down the author.”
-Yes, we authors can be a little stubborn and strong willed.
-To be successful, we must have relentless persistence in our belief of ourselves and our work, to convince others to spend their hard-earned cash on our books.
+Yes, we authors can be a little stubborn and strong-willed.
+To be successful, we must have relentless persistence in our belief in ourselves and our work to convince others to spend their hard-earned cash on our books.

 Book Review $60, $100, $250, plus expenses

 Most believe authors run on instinct not marketing figures like publishers.
-John Kremer, author of 1001 Ways to Market your Books says, “The best single advertisement for a book, other than giving away lots of review copies, is the author.
+John Kremer, the author of 1001 Ways to Market Your Books, says, “The best single advertisement for a book, other than giving away lots of review copies, is the author.
 An author is a walking, talking advertisement for his book…”

 Nevertheless, it is still important we write our promotional articles and blogs for our reader’s pleasure, not the search engines.
-Joyce can write these blogs for you as well get other same gender authors to write articles to post on your own we.
+Joyce can write these blogs for you and get other same-gender authors to write articles to post on your own we.
 Another sure way of getting ranked higher in the search engines is to attain additional domain names for your Website.
 Give yourself simple names.
 Easy names.
 Fun names.
 These are remembered quicker.

 Amazon is No. 1 Affiliate and you should always be connected to Amazon Author Center.
 I have also had some success bringing in small affiliate commissions with Amazon.
 When choosing affiliates it is best they are compatible with our Website theme.
-It is also important to remember no matter what we’re selling, we have to effectively include relevant keywords and tags for search engine optimization purposes.
+It is also important to remember what we’re selling; we have to effectively include relevant keywords and tags for search engine optimization purposes.

-We can also blog, write articles or book reviews; that also brings in traffic.
+We can also blog, write articles, or book reviews; that also brings in traffic.
 Joyce can help with these.
-Some of us co-author by setting up links to other compatible sites, with permission, and that helps both authors get more traffic. there are so many opportunities out in the cyberspace for independent authors right now.
+Some of us co-author by setting up links to other compatible sites with permission, which helps both authors get more traffic.
+There are so many opportunities out in cyberspace for independent authors right now.
 Most of us network with each other.
-It doesn’t take much time to comment on anther’s work or thank those that comment on ours.
+It doesn’t take much time to comment on another’s work or thank those that comment on ours.

-Thanks to Authorsden and Angie’s Diary, I’ve been able to link my poetry, my articles and my interest in art therapy all in another central location besides my websites.
-Since 2008 I’ve managed to publish 17 stories, 100 articles, and 83 poems and many book reviews.
+Thanks to Authorsden and Angie’s Diary, I’ve been able to link my poetry, my articles, and my interest in art therapy all in another central location besides my websites.
+Since 2008 I’ve published 17 stories, 100 articles, 83 poems, and many book reviews.
 All these were instantaneously published to the Web and have brought in more interest than anyone can imagine.

-I imagine if you can maintain a sense of fairness for who is responsible for what; you can check out co- publishing material with other authors.
+I imagine if you can maintain a sense of fairness for who is responsible for what, you can check out co-publishing material with other authors.
 Another way to frugally educate ourselves is by signing for interesting e-mail newsletters.
-We can all be sure our emails go straight to the recipient unlike letters or faxes of the past.
+We can all be sure our emails go straight to the recipient, unlike letters or faxes of the past.
 Of course, we should all know we have to be careful when it comes to e-mail marketing.
 It has so many irritants and pitfalls.
-This kind of marketing can be very distasteful without honesty and respect by both the writer and the reader.
+This marketing kind can be very distasteful without honesty and respect by both the writer and the reader.
 Finally, to find out if you’re making any headway out on the net, just Google your name or your Web site’s name!

-Networking is fun, socially acceptable and profitable.
-There are many ways of networking, and one especially informative and enjoyable way is by sending and receiving newsletters.
+Networking is fun, socially acceptable, and profitable.
+There are many networking methods, and one especially informative and enjoyable way is by sending and receiving newsletters.
 My favorite is Carolyn Howard-Johnson’s Sharing with Writers newsletter.
 You can subscribe to it at or right on this blog.
 It was named Writers Digest 101 Best Websites.